sravani-jakkula/GDP-Project/README2.md

 </dependency>

 ### Asset table
-I facing issues with the asset assigned date if we assign an asset to a particular person on this day it was not taking today’s date it is taking tomorrow’s date
+I facing issues with the asset assigned date if we assign an asset to a particular person on this day it was not taking today’s date it is taking tomorrows date